Use 3D eye material with your own eye drawings to help with drawing.

 ↑The curve of the eyes on this head is like the blue curve in the image above, and it seems to fit with the red part of the circle.

-If you position the eyes with that in mind, they will end up looking quite cross-eyed.
+If you position the eyes taking that into consideration, they will end up looking quite cross-eyed.

 If you position the eyes correctly, the pupil position may not match, but you can continue to create the eye texture.